liaoyanqing666/siamese_neural_network_OfHSV/README.md

 This project provides a simple code of VGG16+Siamese neural network, implemented using PyTorch.

 Additionally, a web page has been created in this project.
 After running app.py, users can directly upload two signature photos on the webpage to determine whether they belong to the same person.

+### How to use it

+1. download CEFAR dataset
+2. run preprocess.py to label which pairs of images will be used
+3. run train.py to train it
+4. run ROC.py to judge it